cookiecutter-flask/cookiecutter-flask/{{cookiecutter.app_name}}/README.md

 Google Sign-In
 --------------

-This app allows you to login by Google Account.
+This app allows you to [sign in using a Google Account](https://developers.google.com/identity/sign-in/web/sign-in).

 You need to do a few steps before deploying app.